iamjpython/projectCalcula-the-Calculator/README.md

 ---
 ---
    **We**, the **TechnoSavvyCrats** developed the ***projectCalcula – the Calculator.***
-   This team has five determined techno-learners namely *Paul, Brian, Rhae, Faith and Kim.*
+   This team has five determined techno-learners namely *Paul, Brian, Rhae, Faith, and Kim.*